jborean93/pypsrp/README.md

 While pypsrp supports Kerberos authentication, it isn't included by default for Linux hosts due to it's reliance on system packages to be present.

-To install these packages, run the below
+To install these packages, depending on your distribution, run one of the following script blocks.

 For Debian/Ubuntu